IvorCelic/InventoryManagement/README.md

 # Inventory Managment Application

-This project is what I choosed for finishing my course as Web developer.
+This project is what I choosed for finishing my course in **Web programming C#** in Edunova

 I will use:

 This will be application for inventory management.